 Caring for children is a noble endeavor.
 As is a career in nursing.
 And when you combine the two, you find the special people trained as pediatric nurses, who are privileged to help children develop from infancy through adolescence into healthy young adults.
-In this post, we explore what the job entails, the opportunities available, and the steps to becoming a pediatric nurse.
+In this post, we explore what the job entails, the opportunities available, and the steps to becoming a pediatric nurse practitioner.

 Pediatric nurses provide comprehensive healthcare to children, monitoring their rate of development.

-Working closely with doctors, pediatric nurses manage multiple levels of care, such as recording patients’ medical histories, assisting with well-child exams, administering immunizations, and treating illness.
-Because children’s physical and cognitive capacities are continually developing, nurses must adjust their approach and care plans to meet each child’s needs on that child’s level.
+Working closely with doctors, pediatric nurses manage multiple levels of primary care, such as recording patients’ medical histories, assisting with well-child exams, administering immunizations, and treating illness.
+Because children’s physical and cognitive capacities are continually developing, nurses must adjust their approach and health care plans to meet each child’s needs on that child’s level.

 Pediatric nurses also play a critical role in educating parents about best practices for their child’s overall health.
 Information such as nutritional guidelines and warning signs of childhood diseases help parents make healthy decisions at home for their kids.
 The nurse may also serve as a source of support for parents, listening and advising on parental concerns about behavioral and developmental milestones.
 They can refer families to resources that benefit their children, such as food assistance programs for families with food insecurity.

 Public health education can also be an important part of the role.
 Pediatric nurses often attend health fairs and visit nonprofit organizations and schools to perform physical exams, provide immunizations, and educate the community on prevention strategies.